Beloth/Ostston-Work/Notes/Next Session.md

 |   4   |    11+    | +1lvl +2dis | -1lvl -2dis |
 |   5   |    9+     | +4 dis    | -1lvl -3dis|

-5 attempts per day.
-Need +8dis to get to Scout encounter Any natural 1 you lose the trail and get attacked by 2 wolves Any natural 20 +2 lvls +5dis
+8 attempts per day.
+Need +8dis to get to Scout encounter After 4th attempt if not there attacked by 2 Wolves Any natural 1 you lose the trail and get attacked by 2 wolves Any natural 20 +2 lvls +5dis